About the Spark Change Awards

 We will endeavour to make an award in each of the seven categories (on the condition that there are at least three eligible projects entered in any given category).

 The judging process is outlined in this document.

 See full terms and conditions.

-The seven winners will be announced at the Spark Change Awards ceremony in the Summer of 2019 (details to be announced).
+The seven winners will be announced at the Spark Change Awards ceremony in Dublin on the afternoon of Friday 18 October 2019 (venue TBC),

 *To qualify for the Spark Change Awards, participating projects must complete the Spark Change Challenge.
 To complete the Challenge, entrants have to:

 - complete the Spark Change expression of interest form (closed on 31 January 2019)